gaultier/blog/a_subtle_data_race_in_go.md

 int res = fn();
 ```

 After writing quite a lot of code in C, Zig and Odin, which all do *not* have support for closures, I actually do not miss them.
-I even think they might have been a mistake to have in most languages.
+I even think it might have been a mistake to have them in most languages.
 Every single time I have to deal with code with closures, it is always harder to understand and debug than code without them.
 It can even lead to performance issues due to hidden memory allocations, and makes the compiler quite a bit more complex.
 The code that gives me the most headaches is functions returning functions returning functions...
-And some of these in the chain capture their environment implicitly...
-You get the idea.
+And some of these functions in the chain capture their environment implicitly...
+Urgh.

+---

+So here's my personal, **very subjective** recommendation when writing code in any language including in Go:

+- Avoid closures if possible.
+Write standard functions instead.
+This will avoid accidental captures and make all arguments explicit.
+- Avoid writing callback-heavy code a la JavaScript.
+Closures usually show up most often in this type of code.
+It makes debugging and reading hard.
+Prefer using Go channels, events like `io_uring`, or polling functions like `poll`/`epoll`/`kqueue`.
+In other words, let the caller pull data, instead of pushing data to them (by calling their callback with the new data at some undetermined future point).
+- Prefer, when possible, using OS processes over threads/goroutines, to have memory isolation between tasks and to remove entire categories of bugs.
+You can always map memory pages that are accessible to two or more processes if you absolutely need shared mutable state.
+Although message passing (e.g. over pipes or sockets) would be less error-prone.
+Another advantage with OS processes is that you can set resource limits on them e.g. on memory usage.
+- Related to the previous point: Reduce global mutable state to the absolute minimum, ideally zero

+---

-So here's my personal recommendation for future programming language designers:
+And here's my personal, **very subjective** recommendation for future programming language designers:

 1. Consider not having closures in your language, at all.
 Plain function (pointers) are still fine.
 2. If you *really* must have closures: